 The Canadian province of Saskatchewan has a reputation of being the ‘bread basket to the world’.
-The land is fertile, covered in wheat and canola fields, and is the largest exporter of legumes (think lentils and dried peas) in the world.
-I’m hitting you with these agricultural factoids for a reason – to demonstrate that food is a Really Big Deal in Saskatchewan.
+The land is fertile, covered in millions of acres of wheat and canola, and is the largest exporter of legumes (lentils and dried peas) in the world.
+I’m hitting you with these agricultural factoids for a reason – to demonstrate that food is a Really Big Deal in Saskatchewan, aka the Land of the Living Skies.

 There’s no shortage of great food and drink on the prairies.
-I’ve compiled this list of the best restaurants in Saskatoon in alphabetical order, just to make it easier to navigate and to show love for all the great places to eat in Saskatoon.
+I’ve compiled this list of the best restaurants in Saskatoon in alphabetical order to make it easier to find the restaurant you’re looking for.
+And to show love for all the great places to eat in Saskatoon.

 Use the Map Below to Search for Hotel and Short-Term Rental Options